What to Expect in Divorce Court

-Conduct yourself in court in a respectful and presentable way that makes
+Conduct yourself in court in a respectful, presentable way that makes a

 - Do not interrupt or overreact.

-- Stand when the judge enters or leaves the room, refer to the judge as “your honor,” and only speak to the judge when it is your turn or if you are asked a question.
+- Stand when the judge enters or leaves the room, refer to the judge as “your honor,” and only speak when it is your turn.

 - When your case is called, you will move to the front of the courtroom.
-(Don’t forget to bring a notebook with you to court.
-You're going to want to take notes.)
+(Don’t forget to bring a notebook with you to court.)

 - Once the judge has heard all he or she needs to hear from you, the court will make a decision and order for the divorce.